openstack-archive/four-opens/doc/source/opendevelopment.rst

 include facilities for anyone (not just existing projects contributors and leaders) to:

-Discover current priorities and tasks.
-Report bugs and vulnerabilities.
-Leave reviews on existing patches.
-Submit patches to a project.
+- Discover current priorities and tasks.
+- Report bugs and vulnerabilities.
+- Leave reviews on existing patches.
+- Submit patches to a project.

 There must also be a clearly defined process that describes how a contributor can graduate to different levels of leadership within a project.
-The success of Open Development relies not just on the availability and accessibility of tooling in a project, but also upon the healthy governance of a community (which we will discuss further in the next chapter on "Open Community").
+The success of Open Development relies not just on the availability and accessibility of tooling in a project, but also upon the healthy governance of a community (which we will discuss further in the next chapter on :doc:`Open Community <opencommunity>`).